samogorm/xss-example/docs/index.md

 - Avoid using javascript urls
 - Keep all external sources up to date, run regular security audits to ensure the packages are secure (i.e npm, yarn)

-## How Modern Frameworks Prevent XSS
+## Modern Libraries/Frameworks

-A lot of modern frameworks escape data safely before rendering it on a webpage, they can also escape url parameters and prevent external JavaScript being executed on the webpage.
+A lot of modern libraries and frameworks escape data safely before rendering it on a webpage, they can also sanitise URLs and prevent external JavaScript being executed on the webpage.

 ### React

 #### Data Binding
-JSX excapes any values that are not written inside the application code.
+JSX escapes any values that are not written inside the application code.
 Before rendering anything, it will convert all data into a string.

 Example:
 ```